dantrainor/puppet-openshift/README.md

 - Host Group (Environment) / OSE Nodes / Medium
 - Host Group (Environment) / OSE Nodes / (additional node profiles)

 Each "Host Group" should indicate a logical separation of Brokers, BSNs, and each Node profile (e.g. small, medium).
 Each host should be added to one of these groups.
-Doing so allows you to override Class Paramaters that are specific to each host role.
+Doing so allows you to override Class Parameters that are specific to each host role.

 # Module installation #